 So whether you’re seriously thinking about moving somewhere new or you just enjoy daydreaming about making a move, we hope these places have inspired you – and perhaps helped you gain a new appreciation for the beauty and diversity of the UK.

-For more ideas and inspiration on places to live and home improvements, you might want to check out the home and garden section of our website.
+For more ideas and inspiration on places to live and home improvements, you might like to check out the home and garden section of our website.
 Here, you’ll find articles like 20 happiest places to live in Great Britain and 14 of the best places to retire in the UK.

 Are you lucky enough to live in any of these lovely places?
 Or do you have any other suggestions for the UK’s most beautiful places to live?
 We’d love to hear your thoughts in the comments below.